CairnCoder/CairnCoder/README.md

 <b>Please remember:</b>
 - I don't have a Computer Science degree, but did take some Physics/Maths programming modules at university.
 - I do have a life outside of coding and can thus only code in my spare time.
-- I have an understanding of coding structures upto class inheritance, pointers, etc, and an idea of basic algorithums.
+- I have an understanding of coding structures upto class inheritance, pointers, etc, and an idea of basic algorithms.
 - I will continue to add personal projects.
 - Academic projects are not listed here.